Loyola University Chicago

 O'Connell Key

-The Dr. John T. O’Connell Key for Classical Civilization honors the late John T. O’Connell, M.S. and was first awarded in 1940.
+The John T. O’Connell Key for Classical Civilization honors the late John T. O’Connell, M.S. and was first awarded in 1940.
 The Key is presented for excellence in the study of Classical Civilization.

 • The CAMWS Award for Outstanding Accomplishment in Classical Studies confers honor and one student membership in CAMWS for the following year.

 • The Manson Stewart Scholarship provides $1000 to a limited number of undergraduate students at a CAMWS college or university, supporting their studies for the junior or senior year, during which the nominees are expected to take a minimum of two courses in Latin or in Greek.
-See the Department's page of Fellowships and other opportunities.
+See the Department's page of Fellowships and Other Opportunities.

-Revised 6 November 2009 by jlong1@luc.edu.
+Revised 16 February by lhardison@luc..edu